-In accordance with Article 22 of the Real Estate Investments Funds Regulations issued by CMA in the Kingdom of Saudi Arabia, the Fund Manager evaluates the Fund's assets based on an average of two evaluations prepared by independent evaluators.
+The Fund Manager evaluates the Fund's assets based on an average of two evaluations prepared by independent evaluators.
 As set out in the terms and conditions of the Fund, net asset value declared are based on the market value obtained.
 However, in accordance with the accounting policy of the Fund, investment properties are carried at cost less accumulated depreciation and impairment losses, if any.
 Accordingly, the fair value below is disclosed for information purposes and has not been accounted for in the Fund's financial statements.

-The fair value of real estate investments is determined by two valuers, namely, Century 21 Saudi Arabia and Nojoom Al Salam Real Estate Appraisal Company.
+The fair value of real estate investments is determined by two valuers, namely, Barcode and Amam Real Estate Appraisal Company.
 The following is the valuation of real estate investments as of December 31: